SH.07 Accessibility Resources

 Service Animals Permitted on Campus

-A "service animal" means any dog that is individually trained to do work or being trained by a certified service animal training facility or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
+A "service animal" means any dog that is individually trained to do work or being trained to perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
-Such animals might guide individuals with impaired vision, alert individuals who are hearing impaired to intruders or sounds, pull a wheelchair, or fetch items used in daily living.
+Such animals might guide individuals with impaired vision, alert individuals who are deaf or hard of hearing to intruders or sounds, pull a wheelchair, or retrieve items used in daily living.
+In addition, a person with a disability may have more than one animal, as the person may have more than one disability and the different animals may be addressing the different disabilities.
 The provision of emotional support/assistance, well-being, comfort, or companionship does not constitute work or tasks for the purpose of this definition.

-Species other than dogs or, in some cases, miniature horses, are not considered service animals for the purpose of this definition of a service animal.
-Service animals will be permitted to accompany people with disabilities in all areas of TCC's facilities, where students, members of the public, and other participants in services, programs or activities are allowed to go.
+Service animals will be permitted to accompany people with disabilities in all areas of TCC's facilities, where students, members of the public, and other participants in services, programs or activities.

 TCC does not require documentation such as proof that the animal has been certified, trained, or licensed as a service animal.
 TCC cannot ask about the nature or extent of a person's disability to determine whether a person's animal qualifies as a service animal.
-However, when it is not readily apparent that a dog is a service animal, TCC staff may make two inquiries to determine whether the dog qualifies as a service animal, which are:
+However, when it is not readily apparent that the animal is a service animal, TCC staff may make two inquiries to determine whether the animal qualifies as a service animal, which are:

-A service animal must be housebroken (i.e., trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether, unless the person is unable to hold those or such use would interfere with the service animal's performance of work or tasks.
+A service animal (whether in training or already trained) must be housebroken (i.e., trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether, unless the person is unable to hold those or such use would interfere with the service animal's performance of work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.

 Responsibilities of Individuals with Service Animals

-Students should direct their request for use of a service animal on a TCC campus through Accessibility Resources by completing the Accommodation Request Form.
+It is not required for individuals to register their service animal with Accessibility Resources, but if an individual wishes to do so, they may submit the Accommodation Request Form.
 The student must provide evidence that the animal is in good health and vaccinated against diseases common to the breed of an animal as recommended by the American Veterinary Medical Association.
 At the time of submission of the request please have the following documentation.

 TCC is not responsible for the care or supervision of service animals.
 People with disabilities are responsible for the cost, care, and supervision of service animals, including:

 TCC will not require any surcharges or fees for service animals.
 However, a person with a disability may be charged for damage caused by a service animal to the same extent that TCC would normally charge a person for the damage they cause.
-People with disabilities who are accompanied by service animals must comply with the same university rules regarding noise, safety, disruption, and cleanliness as people without disabilities as outlined in the Student Code of Conduct under the Student Code of Conduct Procedure.
+People with disabilities who are accompanied by service animals must comply with the same college rules regarding noise, safety, disruption, and cleanliness as people without disabilities as outlined in the Student Handbook under the Student Code of Conduct Procedures.

 TCC may pose some restrictions on and may even exclude a service animal in certain circumstances as directed by the American with Disabilities Act.
 A service animal may be excluded if: